 Take the remaining half of the dough and repeat.

-Grease two 10 inch round baking pans and place 12 balls in each pan.
+Grease or spray with cooking spray two 10 inch round baking pans.
+Place 12 balls in each pan in an even layer.
 Leave some space in between the rolls as they will expand.
 Cover them lightly with a piece of plastic wrap and place them in a warm place.

 Let them rise until they have doubled in size.
 This will take 30-45 minutes.